Resolution Problems in clock()

 }

-Now if I change a bit the loop and make it a bit shorter by changing the top limit from 2,500,000 to 2,000,000 and compile and run it, the output is 0.
+Now if I change the loop a bit and make it a bit shorter by changing the top limit from 2,500,000 to 2,000,000, and compile and run it, the output is 0.
 Suddenly the loop doesn’t take any processor time!

 3 thoughts on “Resolution Problems in clock()